 If you don’t have room or radiator thermostats

 It’s simpler if your home doesn’t have thermostats, though the method may not be as effective.
 All you need to do is set the boiler to a level that makes the whole house a comfortable temperature.
 Naturally, the lower the setting, the less energy the boiler will use.
-Try to find the lowest temperature that keeps you comfortable to reduce your heating bill effectively.
+So try to find the lowest temperature that keeps you comfortable to reduce your heating bill effectively.

 Sort out draughts around the home

 It is widely documented that about 25% of the warmth your boiler produces is lost through the roof of the home.
 Similarly, around 35% escapes through the walls and any gaps in/around windows and doors.
-About 10% of the heat even disappears through the floor.
+Finally, about 10% of the heat even disappears through the floor.
 Collectively, these areas are known as the ‘thermal envelope’.

 Try these quick hacks to see a real difference: